domainsofapp/domainsofapp.github.io/_posts/2020-04-07-corporate-speak.md

 Deliverables.
 Derail.
 Dog and pony show. (i.e., Pressing of the flesh, greasing of the palms. --Roland, in Schitt's Creek, S2:E10, "Ronnie's Party")
+Don't give them the rope to hang you with.
 Dovetail.
 Drill down.
+Drop the ball.
 Exploratory.
 Fall through the cracks.
 Finger on the pulse.
+Full circle/come full circle.
+Hang myself out to dry.
 Heavy lifting.
 High-level (adjective)/high level (noun).
 In the loop/out of the loop.